 Now, here’s a story for you…

 It was almost 2 years ago.
 I took my motorbike up a mountain that few people ever travel up.
 It was the middle of the day, about 11:30 AM.
 I was looking for snakes on the road, crossing the road, and knew I had half a chance to find one, but didn’t really expect to.
 I just had some time and decided to give it a shot.

 I stopped the bike and parked it.
 I walked up the road, then back… then turned around where I’d just walked from.
 About 3-4 meters from me was the tail of a snake disappearing into the dense brush on the side of the road.

-My breathing stopped – i literally couldn’t breath because it all was just too much to grasp.
+My breathing stopped – I literally couldn’t breathe because it all was just too much to grasp.
 There was no way in hell I could have gone into the rubber tree plantation to look for the snake, I was in shock.
-I did, after a couple minutes of standing there stunned, walk over to the bushes and give a cursory glance in to see if it was visible.
+I did, after a couple of minutes of standing there stunned, walk over to the bushes and give a cursory glance in to see if it was visible.

 So, yeah, you made a good point… we don’t know what is in the jungles.
 We haven’t found all of what is there yet.
 And another thing I learned was to definitely have a camera with me ready to shoot at a moment’s notice – ALWAYS!

 Are you OK with me turning your email and mine into a post for ThailandSnakes.com?

 No problem posting anything I share.
 You have my mind in a rewind mode talking about Cobras.